iocafe/iocafe-doc/source/dependencies/mbedtls/260224-mbedtls.rst

 trough insecure network, like internet.
 The mbedTLS library is used for platforms like Linux, Windows and ESP32, which are powerful enough to support secured TCP communication.
-It is not needed for light weight microcontrollers, wchich use serial or unencrypted sockets for communication.
+It is not needed for light weight microcontrollers, which use serial or unencrypted sockets for communication.

 Notice that OpenSLL has been tested with eosal, but implementation